Isla Mujeres Mexico on a rainy day is still fun

 So we caught another collective to the correct ferry.

 Just as we got there it arrived, and we bought our tickets.

-Kids would have to be dwarfs to fit their criteria, and both the 7 and 8 year olds were charged adult fares.
+Kids would have to dwarf to fit their criteria, and both the 7 and 8-year-olds were charged adult fares.